 Factual determinations relating to the individual circumstances of the family must be based on a preponderance of evidence presented at the hearing.
-A copy of the hearing must be furnished promptly to the family.

 In rendering a decision, the hearing officer will consider the following matters:

 PHA Notice to the Family: The hearing officer will determine if the reasons for the PHA's decision are factually stated in the Notice.